-- (b) [paragraph (b) deleted by section 8 of Act 53 of 1970] - (4) Different rules may be made as to different classes of cases. - (5) No new rule or any alteration or rescission of a rule shall take effect unless it has been confirmed by the Minister and published in the Gazette at least one month before the day upon which it is expressed to take effect.

-(6) Every rule and every alteration or rescission of a rule shall, within 14 days after it has taken effect, be laid upon the Tables of the respective Houses of Parliament, if Parliament be then in session, or if it be not then in session, within 14 days after the commencement of its next ensuing session.
+- (b) [paragraph (b) deleted by section 8 of Act 53 of 1970] - (4) Different rules may be made as to different classes of cases. - (5) No new rule or any alteration or rescission of a rule shall take effect unless it has been confirmed by the Minister and published in the Gazette at least one month before the day upon which it is expressed to take effect. - [subsection (5) substituted by section 2 of Act 101 of 1969] - (6) Every rule and every alteration or rescission of a rule shall, within 14 days after it has taken effect, be laid upon the Tables of the respective Houses of Parliament, if Parliament be then in session, or if it be not then in session, within 14 days after the commencement of its next ensuing session.